Table of Contents

 - Down (II): Forced run

-Typical model: Hager SFB116
+Standard model: Hager SFB116

-In the case of an installation with an AC-type battery (equipped with its own charger-inverter), it is essential to connect this system to a specific Climkit Battery meter and to configure the latter in "Battery" mode on the platform.
+In the case of an installation with an AC-type battery (equipped with its own charger-inverter), it is essential to connect this system to a specific Climkit battery meter and to configure the latter in "Battery" mode on the platform.